by Scott Mehl © Unofficial Royalty 2015

 The Sovereign departs from Buckingham Palace in a State Coach accompanied by four divisions of the Sovereign’s Escort, led by the Blues & Royals and the Life Guards.
 In 2014, Queen Elizabeth II traveled in the new Diamond Jubilee State Coach which was used for the first time.
 In previous years she often traveled in the Irish State Coach or Australian State Coach.

 As the Sovereign’s carriage approaches the Palace of Westminster, a military band places the national anthem, and the Royal Standard is raised to indicate the Sovereign’s presence.
 The carriage is followed by several other carriages, carrying several members of the Royal Household.
 The Sovereign is greeted at the Sovereign’s Entrance by the Lord Great Chamberlain and processes up the Norman Staircase to the Robing Room.
-There, the Sovereign puts on the Imperial State Crown and Robe of State, as well as the Collar of the Order of the Garter.
+There, the Sovereign puts on the Imperial State Crown and Robe of State, and the Collar of the Order of the Garter.
 Upon arrival, gun salutes are fired in Hyde Park and at the Tower of London.

 Finally, the doors open and the Sovereign emerges from the Robing Room, with a fanfare announcing the royal procession.
 The procession is led by the Officers of Arms and Heralds, then the Great Officers of State.
 The Sovereign is attended by four Pages of Honour who carry the sovereign’s train.
 During the reign of Queen Elizabeth II, she was typically escorted by The Duke of Edinburgh, followed (in the last few years) by the then-Prince of Wales and Duchess of Cornwall, and then ladies-in-waiting and other members of the Royal Household.
 The procession goes the length of the Royal Gallery and through the Prince’s Chamber, into the House of Lords.

 Upon arrival in the House of Lords, the Sovereign takes his/her seat on the throne, while the Pages of Honour arrange the Robe of State.
-At this point, the Sovereign says, “My Lords, pray be seated” and the entire chamber take their seats.
+At this point, the Sovereign says, “My Lords, pray be seated” and the entire chamber takes their seats.
 During the reign of Queen Elizabeth II, The Duke of Edinburgh was seated immediately to her left, on a throne that was just slightly smaller than hers.
 The Prince of Wales and Duchess of Cornwall were seated in smaller chairs to the Queen’s left.
 The Pages of Honour stood to the side of the Prince and Duchess, while the Queen’s ladies-in-waiting stood on the opposite side of the dais.

 Royal Summons to the Commons